7 Facts from our GenoPalate Review

 - Food sensitivities to lactose (lactose intolerant), gluten, alcohol, and caffeine.

-You can access a sample report from their website.
+You can access a sample report from its website.
 The nutrient list includes things like saturated fat, carbohydrates, protein, and calcium.
 The report then divides your recommended foods into 16 categories including fruits, vegetables, meats, seafood, and cheeses.

 The report recommends 85+ foods based on your DNA test, generating a genetic line of health food for you.
 Here’s a breakdown of the sample report: